 Since the passage of the 2018 Farm Bill there have been several forms of other ad hoc assistance provided to the agriculture industry outside of the Farm Bill construct.
-Whether it is disaster assistance with WHIP/WHIP+, the Market Facilitation Program (MFP) or COVID pandemic relief (CFAP), two things are certain: they all were necessary for various regions and commodities and they were separate from the Farm Bill because the existing policies and programs were not fully meeting the extraordinary and unpredictable need.
-As Congress begins to plan the path forward for the 2023 Farm Bill, I urge you to seek additional funding for this important legislation.
+Whether it is disaster assistance with WHIP/WHIP+, ERP, the Market Facilitation Program (MFP) or COVID pandemic relief (CFAP), two things are certain: they all were necessary for various regions and commodities and they were separate from the Farm Bill because the existing policies and programs were not fully meeting the extraordinary and unpredictable need.
+Producers are also faced with a dramatic increase in production costs that has weakened traditional farm policy and crop insurance tools that protect revenue and yield losses.
+As previously mentioned, many producers are anticipating a 25 to 40% increase in production costs relative to 2021.
+The sharp increase in costs translates into a significant decline in the effective safety net offered by the PLC reference price.
+As Congress plans the path forward for the 2023 Farm Bill, additional funding is necessary to address the challenges both on the farm and throughout the supply chain.
 The dynamics faced by the agriculture industry continue to change, evolve, and become more volatile.
 With those changes, America's farmers need a Farm Bill that has the resources to ensure that the American people and the world have a safe and affordable supply of food and fiber.